By DAVID KOENIG and MICHELLE CHAPMAN

 The JetBlue-American cooperative venture in Boston and New York, called the Northeast Alliance or NEA, was opposed by Spirit and other competitors long before Frontier’s February bid to buy Spirit.

-JetBlue tried to satisfy regulatory concerns by offering to divest Spirit’s airport gates and takeoff and landing slots in New York and Boston and maybe in Fort Lauderdale, Florida.
-However, Spirit’s board said Monday that the revised offer is unlikely to appease regulators because the revised offer still “makes clear that JetBlue is unwilling to terminate” the partnership with American.
+JetBlue indicated late last week that it made a “commitment to divest assets” to win regulatory approval, but Spirit’s board said Monday that the revised offer is unlikely to appease regulators because it “makes clear that JetBlue is unwilling to terminate” the partnership with American.

 A Spirit-Frontier merger would combine the nation’s two largest budget airlines and create the No. 5 U.S. carrier.
 While Spirit and Frontier are similar “ultra low-cost” carriers, JetBlue operates on a business model that is more like the big four — American, Delta, United and Southwest.
 JetBlue would absorb Spirit and eliminate a budget airline that regulators believe helps keep ticket prices lower.